 - Uber is available worldwide in 400 cities and 60 countries, including Mexico, Saudi Arabia, and Japan.

-Since the taxi industry has existed for many years, it has been rigorously regulated, with intense background checks before a driver begins employment.
+The taxi industry, which has been around for many years, has undergone rigorous regulation, including intense background checks before a driver begins employment.
 According to an OSHA report, there have been far fewer violent incidents over the years and attacks on both drivers and passengers than there have been in the previous two years for Uber.

 Uber and Lyft are the two dominant companies in the ride-sharing industry.
-These competitors have similarities in terms of features and options for riders, but there is one key difference: pricing.
+These competitors have similar features and options for riders, but there is one key difference: pricing.
 Factors such as area, timing, and the number of passengers in the car go into pricing.
 Uber beats Lyft when it comes to costs, though.

 Uber has a “surge” feature that estimates the cost of your trip at a certain time.
 The price is also 20% more economical for riders.
 The Lyft app does not have a price estimator.

-As far as customer service goes through, according to riders, Lyft drivers are more accommodating to their customers.
+As far as customer service goes, according to riders, Lyft drivers are more accommodating to their customers.
 Data has shown that Lyft has a small number of assaults as opposed to the high volume of Uber attacks and Uber kidnapping statistics.

 Uber Data Breach

-To add to the Uber crime rate, the ride-sharing company has had many class-action lawsuits regarding data breaches and the misuse of customer information.
+To add to the Uber crime rate, the ride-sharing company has faced numerous class-action lawsuits over data breaches and the misuse of customer information.

 In 2017, Uber riders experienced a security breach in personal information.
-The Los Angeles Times reported that in 2016, a hacker obtained information that included email addresses and cell phone numbers from 5.7 million people worldwide.
-Uber drivers were also not susceptible to this incident.
+The Los Angeles Times reported that in 2016, a hacker obtained email addresses and cell phone numbers for 5.7 million people worldwide.
+Uber drivers were also unaffected by this incident.
 Over 600,000 drivers’ license numbers were stolen.

-Uber then employed hackers to hide the fact that a data breach had taken place in the first place.
+Uber then hired hackers to cover up that a data breach had occurred in the first place.
 Customers and drivers were strongly encouraged to file a class-action lawsuit.

 How You Can Ensure Your Safety as a Driver and Rider